c3rooks/SongbookAPI/README.md

 ### Running the API

-To run the API, use the `dotnet run` command: dotnet run
+To run the API, use the `dotnet run` command

 Then, navigate to `https://localhost:5001/` to interact with the API.